vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 To address these issues, it is essential to optimize the storage and retrieval of data job deployments.
-By ensuring that all relevant properties are stored consistently, in the database, so we can streamline the process and enhance the overall the efficiency of the Control Service APIs.
+By ensuring that all relevant properties are stored consistently, in the database, so we can streamline the process and enhance the overall efficiency of the Control Service APIs.

 By improving the efficiency and reliability of data job deployments, we aim to optimize the overall system performance and provide a seamless experience for our users.